Alternative approach to thermodynamic phase transitions: Alternative approach to phase transitions

-The method's prescription is as follows: instead of considering the usual equation of state (which is temperature dependent), we use the slope of $T$ versus $S$, meaning $\left( \frac{\partial T}{\partial S}\right) $.
-The mentioned equation should be solved with respect to the pressure which exists due to its proportionality with the cosmological constant in the extended phase space.
+Since divergence points of the heat capacity ($\left( \frac{\partial S}{\partial T}\right) _{P}=\frac{1}{\left( \frac{\partial T}{\partial S}\right) _{P}} \rightarrow \infty$) hint us for the possible phase transition (see Eq. (\ref{CQ})), the equation of vanishing slope of $T$ versus $S$ helps us to obtain a new relation for pressure (and look for phase transition by maximizing the new relation for pressure).
+We should note that in order to find the critical behavior of a system, the vanishing slope of $T$ versus $S$ is necessary but not sufficient in our approach. \emph{The method is as follows:} instead of considering the usual equation of state, we use the equation of vanishing slope of $T$ versus $S$, $\left( \frac{\partial T}{\partial S}\right) _{P}=0$.
+This equation is solved with respect to pressure in the extended phase space.
 This leads to a new relation for the pressure which is only volume dependent.
-This new relation differs from the other relation which could be obtained through the use of equation of state.
-The possibility of existence of maximum(s) for this new relation of the pressure must be examined.
-The maximum(s) of this relation is(are) the critical point(s) in which the phase transition takes place.
-In other words, maximum of this new relation is where the system goes under a phase transition.
+This relation differs from the other relations which are obtained using the usual equation of state.
+The existence of a maximum of pressure from this relation must be examined.
+The maximum(maxima) of this relation is(are) the critical point(s) where the phase transition takes place.
+In other words, the maximum of this relation is where the system undergoes a phase transition.